 Stagville offers a view of the past, especially that of its African American community, by allowing visitors to guide themselves around its extensive grounds.

 It is free to visit Stagville State Historic Site.
-There are also many free events throughout the year.
+There are also many free and inexpensive events throughout the year.

 Stagville Under the Stars